 Too thin and it will run straight off the profiteroles!

 To make this dessert extra fancy, pile the profiteroles up in a pyramid.
 Then pour the icing over it to create a beautiful centrepiece.

 This Italian dessert is a kind of frozen mousse.
 While similar to ice cream, it has more of a whipped texture.
 There are many varieties of semifreddo, but of course, we’re focusing on the coffee variation.

 Make this ahead and enjoy time with your guests.

 - 1 tbsp coffee liqueur (Tia Maria, Kahlua or similar)

 - 100g caster sugar

 - 100g chocolate honeycomb, finely chopped

-The best mold to use is a 1-liter (1-quart) silicone loaf pan.
+The best mould to use is a 1-litre (1-quart) silicone loaf pan.
 If you don’t have one of these, you can line a regular loaf tin with cling film.

 - In a bowl, combine liqueur, espresso powder, egg yolks, and sugar.
 Mix until well combined.